Parameter Sets

 - Storage: Where to store the resulting vector database

-Parameter sets are stored as YAML files and can be created via:
+Parameter sets can be created via:

 - Configuration files in config/params/ (built-in)

-- REST API uploads (user-created)
+- REST API uploads (stored in config/user_params/)

 - Web UI (if available)